postgres-ai/docs/docs/database-lab/1_tutorial.md

 sudo zfs set dblab:datastateat="${DATA_STATE_AT}" dblab_pool@initdb
 ```

->In case if you setting up Database Lab on a real database you may need to promote
->your instance upon creation of the final snapshot.
->
->See [create_zfs_snapshot.sh](https://gitlab.com/postgres-ai/database-lab/-/blob/master/scripts/create_zfs_snapshot.sh) for more details.
->Separate tutorial for this case is coming soon.
+> In a real-life case, you may need to promote your Postgres cluster when preparing a snapshot.
+This will dramatically improve the timing of the creation of your thin clones.
+See [./scripts/create_zfs_snapshot.sh](https://gitlab.com/postgres-ai/database-lab/-/blob/master/scripts/create_zfs_snapshot.sh) in the repository as an example how this process can be automated.
+Feel free to modify it if needed.
+There is also an ability to add any kind of data processing during snapshot preparation; for example, you can remove sensitive data.
+Finally, you can have multiple ZFS snapshots at any time, but remember to ensure that at least 20% of disk space is always free.

 ## Step 4.
 Configure and launch the Database Lab server

-If you followed the steps described above without modification, you can use
-the default config.
+If you followed the steps described above without modification, you can use the default config.
 Otherwise, inspect all configuration options and adjust if needed.

 ```bash
 mkdir -p ~/.dblab/configs